The Onboarding Paradox

 04

-Progressive disclosure vs. upfront commitment
+Progressive disclosure beats upfront commitment

 05

-What good actually looks like
+What good looks like

-They're designed backwards from the first value moment.
-Start by defining the single interaction that would make a new user say "okay, I get it."
-Then design the shortest possible path to that moment, and put every other setup requirement after it.
+Good onboarding is designed backwards from the first value moment.
+Define the interaction that makes a user say “I get it,” then create the shortest honest path to that moment.